MEET OUR TEAM

 Kaylin (she/her) is a New York State Licensed Master Social Worker (LMSW) who has experience supporting individuals facing anxiety, depression, grief, and major life transitions.

-She is passionate about helping her clients foster personal growth while regaining balance and reliance within their lives..
+She is passionate about helping her clients foster personal growth while regaining balance and resilience within their lives.
 By using a compassionate and collaborative approach, Kaylin wishes to uncover the patterns that may be holding her clients back and equip them with tools to face challenges with clarity and confidence.

 With a strong emphasis on self-discovery, Kaylin supports her clients every step of the way.
 By working together, she strives to create a life for her clients that feels balanced, meaningful, and authentically theirs.